Doja Cat: 2021–2022: Planet Her

 In February 2022, Doja Cat released a cover of the song "Celebrity Skin" by American rock band Hole, as part of a Taco Bell commercial in which she starred, and premiered it at the Super Bowl LVI.
-The cover contains reworked lyrics written by Doja Cat and Courtney Love, the frontwoman of Hole.
-Later that month, a collaboration with Tyga, titled "Freaky Deaky", was released as a single, alongside a music video directed by Christian Breslauer.
-She contributed to the soundtrack album for Baz Luhrmann's biographical film Elvis (2022) by recording "Vegas", released on May 6, 2022, as the album's lead single.
+The cover contains reworked lyrics written by Doja Cat and Hole frontwoman Courtney Love.
+Later that month, her second collaboration with Tyga, entitled "Freaky Deaky", was released as a single alongside a music video directed by Christian Breslauer.
+She contributed to the soundtrack for Baz Luhrmann's biographical film Elvis (2022) with the song "Vegas", released on May 6, 2022, as its lead single.
+In June 2022, the track "I Like You (A Happier Song)" by Post Malone featuring Doja Cat was released as the third single from the former's fourth studio album, Twelve Carat Toothache (2023).
+The track would later earn Doja Cat a nomination for Best Pop Duo/Group Performance at the 65th Annual Grammy Awards, where she also earned nominations for Record of the Year ("Woman"), Best Pop Solo Performance ("Woman"), Best Music Video ("Woman"), and Best Rap Performance ("Vegas").
+Doja Cat was made the subject and namesake of the song "Doja" by British rapper Central Cee, which was released in July 2022 and achieved global success, becoming the most streamed UK rap song on Spotify.

-During an Instagram livestream in December 2021, Doja Cat revealed that she wanted her project after Planet Her to be a double album.
-In a cover story for Elle, published on May 24, 2022, she said that she planned for the album to be "predominantly rap", a callback to the musical style of her earliest works.
-However, prior to the Instagram livestream, Doja Cat said that she has been experiencing career burnout.
-She expressed her disdain for "unnecessary" obligations, while admitting that she is no longer enjoying her career.
+Doja Cat later began sharing her experiences of career burnout, expressing her disdain for "unnecessary" obligations, while admitting that she was no longer enjoying her career.
 Doja Cat continued to publicise her frustrations during a South American festival tour in March 2022.
 After an incident involving Paraguayan fans, which followed a storm that prompted the cancellation of her scheduled show, she posted to Twitter: "Everything is dead to me, music is dead, and I'm a fucking fool for ever thinking I was made for this...
 This shit ain't for me so I'm out.
 Y'all take care."